-(a) The annual basic medical component deductible shall equal \$1,000 per enrollee, \$1,000 per covered spouse/domestic partner and \$1,000 for one or all dependent children.
-Effective January 1, 2022, the annual basic medical component deductible shall equal \$1,250 per enrollee, \$1,250 per covered spouse/domestic partner and \$1,250 for one or all dependent children.
-The annual basic medical component deductible for employees in a title Salary Grade 6 or below (or an employee equated to a position title Salary Grade 6 or below), shall equal \$500 per enrollee, \$500 per covered spouse/domestic partner and \$500 for one or all dependent children.
-Effective January 1, 2022, the basic medical component deductible for employees in a title Salary Grade 6 or below or an employee equated to a position title Salary Grade 6 or below, shall equal \$625 per enrollee, \$625 per covered spouse/domestic partner and \$625 for one or all dependent children.
-Covered expenses for basic medical services, mental health and/or substance abuse treatments and home care advocacy services will be included in determining the basic medical component deductible.
+(a) The annual basic medical component deductible shall equal \$1,250 per enrollee, \$1,250 per covered spouse/domestic partner and \$1,250 for one or all dependent children.
+The annual basic medical component deductible for employees in a title Salary Grade 6 or below (or an employee equated to a position title Salary Grade 6 or below), shall equal \$625 per enrollee, \$625 per covered spouse/domestic partner and \$625 for one or all dependent children.
+Covered expenses for basic medical services, mental health and/or substance use treatments and home care advocacy services will be included in determining the basic medical component deductible.
 As set forth in Section 9.14 of this Agreement, a separate deductible for managed physical medicine services will continue.